-What is Pupillary Distance?
+What Is Pupillary Distance?

-What Determines Your Pupillary Distance?
+What Is the Average Pupillary Distance?

 Single vs. Dual Pupillary Distance: What’s the Difference?

-How to Measure Your Pupillary Distance
+How to Measure Your Pupillary Distance at Home

 - First, stand 8 inches from a mirror and hold a millimeter ruler against your brow bone with your eyes open